XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 01/12/2017, 6:56:

+Added a simple animation JSON file uploader, basically use FileReader.readAsArrayBuffer(f) to read the file, and use the returned arraybuffer in the callback function as the body to upload to S3.

 Comment 15/11/2017, 5:27:

 Tested 2 animations, the same error that happens when testing other animations which use images, they don't seem to work on android.
 Post issue about this: https://github.com/airbnb/lottie-react-native/issues/228